RobertGogol/BLTouch-Ender3-firmware-for-DUMMMIES/README.md

 NOW STOP IT WITH YOUR FIGER TOUCHING BLTOUCH SENSING PROBE FROM THE BOTTOM

 (If it doesn't stop - TURN OFF printer as fast as you can - don't try next time!
 It means something is wrong - maybe wiring, maybe firmware is not suitable for your hardware configuraiotn - who knows?
-Restore your hardware as it was before, and install original firmware for SKR MINI E3 v1.2 aviable on Github un Manufacturer's repo)
+Restore your hardware as it was before, and install original firmware for SKR MINI E3 v1.2 aviable on Github un Manufacturer's repo as binary file "firmware.bin" - procedure is the same as above)

 - Z-axis should stop, and BLTouch will do precise measurement by moving Z-axis up about 10mm and start to travel down again - then